nilesh0109/ML_SoSe19/Readme.md

-This repo contains all the assignments from ML classes summer term 2019.
+This repo contains the assignments from Machine Learning class from Professor Cetina (summer term 2019).